Apprenticeships in Scotland

 Apply for apprenticeships in Scotland

-If you have a background in civil engineering or the sciences, it is sometimes possible to enter the field through the Institution of Civil Engineers (ICE) or the Institute of Materials, Minerals and Mining (IOM3).
+If you have a background in civil engineering or science, it is sometimes possible to enter the field through the Institution of Civil Engineers (ICE) or the Institute of Materials, Minerals and Mining (IOM3).
+You might start out as an assistant to a more experienced geo-technical engineer and progress as your abilities improve.

 * Salaries have been collected from multiple industry sources and have been updated as of 2019